 Integrate any of your SAP modules such as the Financial Accounting (FI), Sales and Distribution (SD), Material Management (MM), Human Resources (HR), or the Controlling module (CO), to name a few, in any part of your process: either from a button's click in the user interface or through a service task.

-This feature is not applicable to Bizagi PaaS.
+This information is not applicable to Automation Service.

-Recall that Bizagi PaaS, as a cloud-centric architecture, is built for scalability among other pillars.
+Recall that with Automation Service, as a cloud-centric architecture, is built for scalability among other pillars.

-A high scalability in Bizagi PaaS considers that computing power, storage services and other capabilities, are made available on-demand as elastic resources which operate behind a load balancer, and therefore point-to-point integrations which demand the installation of a component in a specific location is not a best practice.
+A high scalability in Automation Service considers that computing power, storage services and other capabilities, are made available on-demand as elastic resources which operate behind a load balancer, and therefore point-to-point integrations which demand the installation of a component in a specific location is not a best practice.

-For this reason, it is very important that when integrating your systems and services for Bizagi PaaS, you can follow modern, service-oriented principles.
+For this reason, it is very important that when integrating your systems and services for Automation Service, you can follow modern, service-oriented principles.

 SAP integration is configured by using powerful graphical mapping features for SAP inputs and outputs, avoiding the need of programming: